 Allow the Disinfectant Time to Work

-To kill most bacteria, the surface you are cleaning should remain wet for at least four minutes.
+To kill most bacteria, the surface you are cleaning should remain wet for at multiple minutes.
 Do not wipe away the alcohol; allow it to air dry.

 Use More Than One Wipe

 One wipe will not disinfect an entire kitchen or bathroom.
 One wipe will usually disinfect an area of around three-square-feet.

 Paper products soaked in alcohol should not be added to a compost pile.
 Dispose of the wipes in a trash can.
 If you are using cloth wipes, place them in a small hamper until it is time to wash a load of laundry.

 After cleaning and disinfecting any area, wash your hands properly to remove any cleaning products or lingering bacteria.